Life Insurance with Congestive Heart Failure.

 - Have you been prescribed any medications to help treat your condition?

-- Have any surgical procedures been preformed or recommended to treat your condition?
+- Have any surgical procedures been performed or recommended to treat your condition?

 - Have you been diagnosed with any other pre-existing medical conditions?